rahulkumar75/DevOps-SRE-Multi-Stage-Scraper-Server/README.md

-# DevOps & SRE Assignment - Multi-Stage Scraper & Server
+# DevOps & SRE - Multi-Stage Scraper & Server

 This project shows how to combine Node.js and Python in a clean,multi-stage Docker build: